-Similarly you can create block lists for websites that you see a lot of unwanted traffic coming and going to them.
+Deny or Block lists are quite useful at SMBs.
+When you have a phishing campaign coming in attacking your users, you can deny that sender by adding them to a block list.
+Similarly, you can create block lists for websites where you see a lot of unwanted traffic coming and going to them.
 For example, you might block Facebook during work hours and allow employees to Facebook after hours or not at all.
-The same goes for other time wasting websites.
-Block lists can be used for a lot of mandatory controls on your company and its employees.
+The same goes for other time-wasting websites.
+Block lists can also be used for a lot of mandatory controls on your company and its employees.

 Additional Cybersecurity Recommendations